 - Proactive Approach: A proactive mindset towards cyber security is imperative to have effective results on your investments.
 Pentesting is the perfect approach to identify weaknesses and vulnerabilities before threat actors exploit them.

-- Threat Protection: New threats are always on the horizon, it is critical to regularly assess everything in raw form – penetration testing approach provides this data from the ground.
+- Threat Protection: New threats are always on the horizon.
+It is critical to regularly assess everything in raw form – the penetration testing approach provides this data from the ground.